 /etc/opscode/chef-server.rb and reconfigure.
 For more

-How to enable FIPS mode for the Chef Client
+How to Enable FIPS Mode for the Chef Infra Client

-- Supported Systems - CentOS or Red Hat Enterprise Linux 6 or later
+- Supported Systems - CentOS, Oracle Linux, Red Hat Enterprise Linux 6 or later, and Ubuntu

 fips true to the